Home Shows A to Z

 The letters that make up the title were meant to spell "Today Is Saturday, Watch And Smile", an idea suggested by a viewer, but as a placard on a later show claimed more realistically "This Is Saturday, Watch And Suffer."

 The unpredictable nature of the children-only audience mixed with Gorman's adult off-camera comments made this a must-see, first attracting a college audience who would go on to make up the inmates of the cage, then adults.
 Realising the potential for an adult version of the show Tarrant decided to leave after the 1980-81 series, taking Gorman, Carolgees and Henry with him for the poorly received OTT.
 Self-awareness that Tiswas was actually an adults' show masquerading as a kids' show was a mistake, leading only to its demise.
-Tiswas continued for a further series, beginning September 1981 with Sally James and new co-hosts, including Den Heggarty from Darts, children's entertainer Fogwell Flax and Gordon Astley, but its fate was not dissimilar to OTT and Tiswas was put to sleep.
+Tiswas continued for a further series, beginning September 1981 with Sally James now in charge with new co-hosts, including Den Heggarty from Darts, children's entertainer Fogwell Flax and Gordon Astley, but its fate was not dissimilar to OTT and Tiswas was put soon to sleep.
 The new co-presenters didn't have the sense of adventure, malice and sarcasm that the Tarrant era had.
-The original show had evolved from merely a linking device to deservedly becoming a show in itself, but now it was returning to a mere linking device again.
-The original was inspired, the new version was contrived, like a step-father desperately trying to please his new wife's kids.
-The fans slowly walked away, just leaving the show with it actual intended audience.
+The old fans were probably determined not to like, or even watch it, but they didn't really like OTT either.

 Undoubtedly Tiswas attracted the same fanbase and respect that Monty Python had, the show even played host to Pythons' Michael Palin and Terry Jones.
 At its best it almost looked as though the TV station that made it had thankfully never checked to see what they were doing, which is always for the best.

 It's sad to report that very few of the original shows as broadcast exist, but Network came to the rescue and released a DVD compilation of the three VHS titles released in the early 1990s.
-However, many shows seem to have been recorded by the parents of kids appearing on the show and some can be found online.
+However, many shows seem to have been recorded off-air by the parents of kids appearing on the show and some can be found online.

 For the whole sordid story go to Tiswas OnLine.